FG's Defiance as Attack on Education

 In conclusion, the Triple Helix Model requires the desired synergy amongst government, industry and the academia as veritable ways of entrenching sustainable economic development across board.
 The magic to ending brain-drain is assuring Nigerians at home and abroad that henceforth, funding digital education would be a top priority.
 Anything short of this is a declaring of war on education and we must all pay the price!

 Fr.
 Dyikuk is a Lecturer of Mass Communication, University of Jos, Editor – Caritas Newspaper and Convener, Media Team Network Initiative (MTNI), Nigeria.
-Email: justinejohndyikuk@gmail.com.
-Mobile: 08036232232.
+Email: justinejohndyikuk@gmail.com

 Leave a Reply